rubik/rubik.github.io/content/post/ab-testing-inference.md

 * Part II: Statistical inference and hypothsis testing (this post)
 * [Part III: Formulas for binary and continous responses](/post/ab-testing-formulas/)
 * Part IV: Group sequential tests
-* Part V: Multivariate tests
+* Part V: Test evaluation and generalizability of test results
-* Part VI: Bayesian testing
+* Part VI: A/B testing calculators
 * Part VII: Bayesian vs frequentist testing
-* Part VIII: Test evaluation and generalizability of test results

 ## Hypothesis testing
 Statistical inference is the application of statistical methods to learn the